 Of course, we are not saying these things to denigrate the legal recruiting industry as a whole.
-There are certainly recruiters for whom we have a high level of respect.
-However, the harsh reality is that due to the lack of regulation in this industry, not all recruiters are created equal.
-Thus, it is in your best interest to find a recruiter that practices legal recruiting in the same way you practice law-with the utmost professionalism and dedication.
+The best legal headhunters deserve a high level of respect.
+However, the harsh reality is that due to the lack of regulation in this industry, not all recruiters representing people who want legal careers are created equal.
+Thus, it is in your best interest to find a recruiter that practices legal recruiting in the same way you practice law—with the utmost professionalism and dedication.

 1. Most Legal Recruiting Firms Are Not Equipped with Resources to Provide the Highest Standard of Representation.

-Most legal recruiting firms are not serious organizations because they typically do not invest in heavy market research or growing their businesses.
+Most legal search firms are not serious organizations because they typically do not invest in heavy market research or growing their businesses.
 Furthermore, most are very small organizations (perhaps with a telephone answering service) that are based out of and operate from home offices.
-While there are certainly recruiters who are very small but still very effective because they are appropriately focused, most legal recruiting companies do not invest in developing the manpower, research/job-searching capacity, or general resources to provide the highest level of service.
+While there are certainly recruiters who are very small but still very effective because they are appropriately focused on jobs for attorneys, most legal recruiting companies do not invest in developing the manpower, research/job-searching capacity, or general resources to provide the highest level of service.

 Think of this: If you were looking for an attorney to handle your most important legal issue, would you rather use a sole practitioner working from a home office or a respected law firm with established offices, a group of attorneys who are intimately familiar with your exact issue, discounted access to Lexis/Westlaw to ensure that research is exhaustive, and the benefit of years of institutional and expert knowledge that is freely shared among the attorneys handling your case?
 Better yet, what if you had this choice AND the cost to you was the same: free (as you may know, legal recruiters don't charge the candidates; the fees are paid by law firms)?
 Whom would you choose?